RiverCity HOME

 Over Four Hours of Professional Instruction from

-RiverCity Performers in our “High Level” Workshops!
+RiverCity Performers in our “High Level” (named after the bridge) Workshops!

-and vocal techniques!
+playing and vocal techniques!

 Friday: 4:00 to 5:30 pm